engmkamal/taskscount/README.md

 This extension illustrates the following concepts:

-- topic 1
+- SharePoint framework SpFx;
-- topic 2
+- Integration of React with SpFx;
-- topic 3
+- Implementation of @pnp/sp library along with data-grid

 > Notice that better pictures and documentation will increase the sample usage and the value you are providing for others.
 Thanks for your submissions advance.